MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/logical-operations-conditional-statements.md

 To handle more demanded validation scenarios, use multiple logical operators and parentheses.
 Parentheses allow you to change the order of operations to achieve the desired functionality.

 In the following example, a dialog prompts users to select one or more files.
-The **If** action checks whether the user has pressed **cancel** in the dialog or selected more than 100 files.
+The **If** action checks whether the user has pressed **Cancel** in the dialog or selected more than 100 files.

 ![Screenshot of a flow that checks the limitations for file selection.](media/logical-operations-conditional-statements/file-selection-flow.png)